RJurjevic/Vafra/README.md

 CPU architectures, while the NNUE evaluation benefits from the vector intrinsics available on most CPUs (sse2, avx2, neon, or similar).

-This repository hosts Vafra Stockfish, a specialized variant of Stockfish featuring NNUE (Neural Network Easy Update) technology.
-While the current iteration of Stockfish boasts a more sophisticated NNUE architecture with superior training, Vafra Stockfish stands out for its unique training approach, utilizing exclusively Leela data.
-Spearheaded by Robert Jurjevic, an experienced developer renowned for his adept maintenance of chess engine clones, this project continues the legacy of Stockfish while incorporating innovative approaches to training and refinement.
-Join us in exploring the unique capabilities and potential of Vafra Stockfish in the realm of computer chess.
+This repository is committed to Vafra Stockfish, an NNUE (Neural Network Easy Update) iteration of Stockfish derived from Stockfish 12.
+While subsequent versions of Stockfish integrate an advanced NNUE architecture with enhanced training capabilities, Vafra Stockfish distinguishes itself by maintaining a simplified NNUE architecture and exclusively utilizing zero-knowledge Leela data for training.
+Guided by Robert Jurjevic's leadership, this project carries forward the legacy of Stockfish developers by exploring alternative approaches to advancing the Stockfish project.
+We invite you to discover the capabilities of the Vafra Stockfish chess engine.

 ## Files